Asiim/TDD-chess/README.md

 - ~~White bishop init~~
 - ~~Enable bishop to keep track of its position~~
 - ~~Bishop with start position init~~
-- Move bishop one field diagonally (y grows whit x)
+- Move bishop one field diagonally (y increases with x)
-- Move bishop one field diagonally (y falls whit x)
+- Move bishop one field diagonally (y decreases with x)
-- Move bishop n fields diagonally (y grows whit x, all fields on the way are empty)
+- Move bishop n fields diagonally (y increases with x, all fields on the way are empty)
-- Move bishop n fields diagonally (y falls whit x, all fields on the way are empty)
+- Move bishop n fields diagonally (y decreases with x, all fields on the way are empty)
-- Prevent bishop from moving n fields diagonally (y grows whit x, next to bishop is a figure)
+- Prevent bishop from moving n fields diagonally (y increases with x, next to bishop is a figure)
-- Prevent bishop from moving n fields diagonally (y falls whit x, next to bishop is a figure)
+- Prevent bishop from moving n fields diagonally (y decreases with x, next to bishop is a figure)
-- Prevent bishop from moving n fields diagonally (y grows whit x, on the way are figures)
+- Prevent bishop from moving n fields diagonally (y increases with x, on the way are figures)
-- Prevent bishop from moving n fields diagonally (y falls whit x, on the way are figures)
+- Prevent bishop from moving n fields diagonally (y decreases with x, on the way are figures)
-- Move bishop n fields diagonally (y grows whit x, enemy figure on destination)
+- Move bishop n fields diagonally (y increases with x, enemy figure on destination)
-- Move bishop n fields diagonally (y falls whit x, enemy figure on destination)
+- Move bishop n fields diagonally (y decreases with x, enemy figure on destination)
-- Prevent bishop from moving n fields diagonally (y grows whit x, friendly figure on destination)
+- Prevent bishop from moving n fields diagonally (y increases with x, friendly figure on destination)
-- Prevent bishop from moving n fields diagonally (y falls whit x, friendly figure on destination)
+- Prevent bishop from moving n fields diagonally (y decreases with x, friendly figure on destination)

 ### Queen tests:
 - ~~Queen init~~